veyon/docs/admin/configuration.rst

 All setting on configuration page :ref:`RefMaster` only affect the behavior and functions of the Veyon Master and apply system-wide for all users.

-.. hint:: For a :index:`quick start` to get to know the software you only need to add a room and individual computers in configuration page :ref:`ConfRoomsAndComputers`.
+.. hint:: For a :index:`quick start` to get to know the software you only need to add a room and individual computers in configuration page :ref:`ConfLocationsAndComputers`.
 After the configuration has been :ref:`exported to all computers <ConfImportExport>` the Veyon Master can already be started and used.
 It should be ensured that the user used at logon exists with the same password on all computers.

 .. index:: Authentication, Authentication methods